-- 1. From the Home screen press the 4 navigation key to move to the Line Selection screen. - 2.
-Highlight the desired account using the up and down navigation keys. - 3.
-Press the left navigation key to go back to the Home screen
+- 1. From the Home screen swipe left to move to the Line Selection screen. - 2.
+Press the desired account. - 3.
+Swipe right to go back to the Home screen.

-4. With the account in focus on Home screen, press the configured Call Fwd softkey or press , navigate to the Call Forward option and press the select button or Select softkey.
+4. With the account in focus on Home screen, press the configured Call Fwd softkey or press and then the Call Forward icon.

 The Call Forward screen displays for the account you selected.

-- 5. Enter forwarding numbers using the dialpad keys for any of the following states: - All: Forwards all incoming calls for the respective account to the specified number. - Busy: Forwards incoming calls to a specified number if DND has been enabled for that account OR if the account is currently engaged in another call. - No Answer: Forwards incoming calls to a specified number if the call has not been answered for the specified number of rings.
+- 5. Enter forwarding numbers using the dialpad keys or on-screen keyboard for any of the following states: - All: Forwards all incoming calls for the respective account to the specified number. - Busy: Forwards incoming calls to a specified number if DND has been enabled for that account OR if the account is currently engaged in another call. - No Answer: Forwards incoming calls to a specified number if the call has not been answered for the specified number of rings.

-- 1. Pressing the down navigation key moves the selection to the next field/checkbox. - 2.
-If All and Busy and No Answer are all enabled (and/or if the account has DND enabled), the All settings take precedence over Busy and No Answer. - 3.
+- If All and Busy and No Answer are all enabled (and/or if the account has DND enabled), the All settings take precedence over Busy and No Answer. - 2.
 Pressing the CopyToAII key copies the call forward number of the Call Forward mode in focus to every Call Forward mode of that account.
 For example, if you have the cursor pointing at the All state and has a call forward phone number configured, pressing the CopytoAII key assigns the same phone number to the Busy and No Answer states as well. - 6.
-If configuring a forwarding number for the No Answer state, navigate to the No. Rings field and press the up and down navigation keys to change the desired number of rings. - 7.
-Using the down navigation key, move to the On checkbox beside the respective Call Forward mode and press the select button to enable the Call Forward mode. - 8.
+If configuring a forwarding number for the No Answer state, press the No. Rings field and press the left or right arrow button to change the desired number of rings. - 7.
+Press the On checkbox beside the respective Call Forward mode to enable the Call Forward mode. - 8.
 Press the Save softkey to save your changes.